 Dr. Margot Sunderland has developed a wide range of resources and books aimed at supporting children to deal more effectively with their emotions in everyday life.
-Draw on your emotions is specifically designed to ease the process of talking about feelings and Bothered aims to empower people to have thoughtful, reflective conversations with teenagers about their life experiences.
-These books are underpinned by research, psychology and neuroscience in adolescent development.
+Draw on your emotions is specifically designed to ease the process of talking about feelings.